 1) After having a warm shower I turn the water on to cold.
 Initially I was turning it gradually to cold and then only staying in for a few seconds and bit by bit I got used to turning it suddenly onto cold and then staying in a bit longer up to a minute.
 And sometimes I get into the shower with it completely cold to start with.
 I don’t shiver when I get out and I feel warm.
 This is “non-shivering thermogenesis” suggesting activation of brown fat.

-2) Since the summer I have started a light jogging habit round the local park in running sandals and to my surprise I’m doing it still even in the rain, frost and snow.
-I’m jogging round the park each morning for about 15 to 20 minutes in barefoot sandals- the rest of me is well warm in my coat, hat and gloves but feet bare apart from these thin sandals.
+2) I have started a light jogging habit round the local park in running sandals and to my surprise I can do it year round, even in the rain, frost and snow.
+I do about 15 to 20 minutes in barefoot sandals- the rest of me is well warm in my coat, hat and gloves but feet bare apart from these thin sandals.
 I feel much warmer, my feet are never cold in the house now even though I don’t wear shoes or socks and I’ve been able to turn the temperature down by about 4°C so it’s saving me fuel money.
-(Not cold water you say?
-Well my feet are often wet, and when it’s below zero outside, they are definitely in the cold).

 3) If I feel I need to be woken up or my mood is low, I take a couple of ice cubes out of the freezer and just rub them around my face, especially on the cheek just below the eye and that’s like a mental reset; I forget about my problems and feel much happier and more alert afterwards.
 The mammalian diving reflex is activated, stimulating the parasympathetic nervous system, slowing the heart rate, to relax us and calm us.
 One Ice Cube, Russian Tempering (breathingcenter.com)